paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 <img src="https://github.com/user-attachments/assets/d929a78b-f3f3-4b77-8dad-99bc6d8fb18e" alt="save_and-exit" width="600" height="325"> <br>

-**Step 7:** Connect the RC to your desktop/laptop (using an USB or any other means available) and follow this path
+**Step 7:** Connect the RC to your desktop/laptop (using an USB or any other means available) and follow this path.
 ```
 DJI RC 2 > Internal Shared Storage > Android > data > Dji.go.v5 > files > waypoint
 ```